 3. Proposed Research

 Swap out atoms in the silicon crystal unit cell with carbon atoms one by one to compare the modified crystals’ dielectivitosity.
 We will change each atom and then relax it to its lowest energy state.
-If times allow we want to also see how symmetry
+If time allows, we want to also see how symmetry

 4. Methods